rkuma183/wilsonmar.github.io/_posts/2017-05-30-git-imerge.md

    <pre><strong>git checkout master
    </strong></pre>

-0. Tell git imerge what branch you want to merge into it:
+0. Tell git imerge what branch you want to merge into:

    <pre><strong>git imerge start --name=NAME --goal=full feature1
    </strong></pre>

+   NAME stands for the commit message of your final commit when merging is finished.

    QUESTION: How is this different than `--first-parent feature1`?
    When do we use that?